-- Case Brief: UK Family Law Court Recognizes Unregistered Islamic Law Marriage as Void but Entitled to Protections for the Wife and Children upon Divorce (Akhter v.
+- Case Brief: UK Family Law Court Deems Unregistered Islamic Law Marriage Void but Conferring Protections on Wife and Children upon Divorce (Akhter v.
 Khan, 2018)

 - Commentary :: Iran’s New Islamic Penal Code: Have International Criticisms Been Effective for Children and Juvenile Offenders?

 - SHARIAsource and the Need for Islamic Digital Humanities: A Response to “A Political History of Digital Humanities” in the LA Review of Books